-With divorce proceedings for couples with children come the critical topic of child custody.
+With divorce proceedings for couples – married or not – with children come the critical topic of child custody.
 Thus, if you’re considering divorce, and there are children involved, it’s best to seek the legal guidance of a child custody lawyer.

 Shared custody is not usually the best for the child or children of divorce.
 Because of this, the concept of custodial parenting has been introduced.
 In a nutshell, it means getting custody of a child or children for most of the time.

 Do You Have Questions for Family Court Lawyers?
 Ask Us.

 Have questions and concerns?
 Need legal advice regarding divorce, family law, or DWI ?

 Contact us!
 The team at Bobby D. Barina Law is here to help you.
 Submit your name and email and a member of our team will contact you as soon as possible.